arhohuttunen/starter-academic/content/authors/arhohuttunen/_index.md

 - Visitors
 ---

 Hi!
-My name is Arho Huttunen, and I live in Finland.
-I am a software engineer with over 20 years of experience.
+My name is Arho Huttunen.
+I am an experienced software developer living in Finland.
-During my career, I have trained and mentored many people, and I feel really passionate about it.

-I believe that becoming a better software engineer is a life-long journey.
-I want to keep doing what I enjoy and teach people how to succeed in that journey.

-I am really excited about writing tests and test automation.
-I am also very interested in software architectures that adapt to change and make your code maintainable.
+I believe that simplicity is the key to solving problems.
+I want to find simple solutions to complex problems.
+But not only that, I also want to turn complex problems into simple problems.

+> Make the change easy.
+Then make the easy change.
+> -- <cite>Kent Beck</cite>

+That can be hard.
+Really hard.
+We often struggle because our minds are set to work harder on a solution to a complex problem.
+We miss out on the easy solution because we don't see how to change the problem.

+I coach and mentor other software developers to excel at their jobs.
+I've been doing that for a long time and love to see a spark of inspiration in their minds.